INRIA/scikit-learn-mooc/jupyter-book/clustering/clustering_quiz_m4_01.md

 supervised and unsupervised clustering metrics?

-- a) Supervised clustering metrics such as ARI and AMI require access to ground truth labels to evaluate clustering performance
+- a) Supervised clustering metrics such as ARI and AMI require access to ground truth labels to evaluate clustering performance.
-- b) WCSS and the silhouette score evaluate internal cluster structure without needing reference labels
+- b) WCSS and the silhouette score evaluate internal cluster structure without needing reference labels.
-- c) V-measure is zero when labels are assigned completely at random
+- c) V-measure is zero when labels are assigned completely at random.
-- d) Supervised clustering metrics are not useful if the number of clusters do not match the number of predefined classes
+- d) Supervised clustering metrics are not useful if the number of clusters does not match the number of predefined classes.

 _Select all answers that apply_
 ```